lifeomic/device-samples/samples/storage-encryption/README.md

 will build the project for the first time and generate a `.bin` file for the partition table under the `build/partition_table` directory.

-4. Inspect the partition table of the build by running the following:
+4. Inspect the partition table of the build by running:

-`$IDF_PATH/components/partition_table/gen_esp32part.py build/partition_table/partition-table.bin`
+`./scripts/inspect-partitions.sh`

 The output will look like the following: